latex3/latex2e/trunk/required/amsmath/README.txt

        inside indented lists (displaywidth < columnwidth).
 Changed the multline/fleqn/leqno indent to match mathmargin when possible instead of always just using multlinetaggap.

+The file diffs-m.txt contains information on development and changes prior to 2000.

+[end]